MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/ns-d3dumddi-_d3dddi_bltflags.md

 ### -field Reserved

 This member is reserved and should be set to zero.
+Setting this member to zero is equivalent to setting the remaining 21 bits (0xFFFFF800) of the 32-bit <b>Value</b> member to zeros.

+This member is reserved and should be set to zero.

 Setting this member to zero is equivalent to setting the remaining 18 bits (0xFFFFC000) of the 32-bit <b>Value</b> member to zeros.